 Read by Natasha.
 Duration 6.07

 When I was a lad, my father used to send me out to the fields each day to watch over his sheep.
-Hey-now, there are worse jobs than sitting out in the fresh air all day, but it was boring work for a lad.
+Hey now!
+There are worse jobs than sitting out in the fresh air all day, but it was boring work for a lad.
 I longed to be running around with my friends, playing ball, or making boyish mischief.

-And so I couldn’t even go to sleep.
+I couldn’t even go to sleep.
 I had to sit and keep a sharp look out.
 After a few weeks of this, I got so bored that I began to wish that the wolf would show up and give me something to do.

-And then I got thinking to myself.
-Let’s liven things up a bit, I thought.
-Let’s play a trick on the villagers.
-And so I got up and ran as fast as I could into the village shouting at the top of my voice:
+Then I got thinking to myself: “Let’s liven things up a bit,” I thought.
+“Let’s play a trick on the villagers.”
+So I got up and ran as fast as I could into the village shouting at the top of my voice: “Wolf!
+Wolf!
+WOOOOOOOOLF!”

 But when they got there, all was peaceful.
 The lambs were frolicking as usual, quite unmolested.

-“Ha ha!
+I laughed: “Ha ha!
 Fooled you all!”

-And so a week later I did the same thing again, only this time I put on an even better act.
+A week later I did the same thing again, only this time I put on an even better act.
 I daubed red paint on my arm, and pretended that the wolf had bitten me.
 This fooled even the blacksmith, who was on his guard after the last trick I had played.

 “Wolf!
 Wolf!
 WOOOOOOOOOOOOOOLF!”
 I called out and I ran into the village to get help.

 But nobody came.
 Not one villager.
 They carried on doing whatever they were doing.
 Eating supper, drinking ale, or finishing off their work for the day.

-‘But please,” I said to the blacksmith, “This time it’s true.
+“Please,” I said to the blacksmith.
+“This time it’s true.
 There really is a wolf.”
 But he just shrugged his shoulders.